Sacraments for Adults

 Requirements for Sponsors (Godparents)

-At baptism, the sponsor (or godparent) begins a life-long relationship with their godchild, praying for and supporting their godchild in faith, as well as providing an example of the Catholic faith in action.
+At baptism, the sponsor (or Godparent) begins a life-long relationship with their godchild by praying for and supporting their godchild in faith, as well as providing an example of the Catholic faith in action.
 Hopefully the godparent and godchild will develop a close personal bond as well.

 You may choose one or two sponsors for your child.
 Only one is necessary.
-At least one sponsor must be an active, practicing Catholic.
+At least one sponsor must be an active, practicing Catholic (see qualifications below).
 The other godparent may be a Christian of another denomination.
-The Catholic godparent must provide a sponsor certificate signed by the pastor of the sponsor’s home parish.

 The Catholic sponsor must meet all four qualifications: